 A Technical Evaluation of the Impacts of an Electrified U.S. Energy System

-- How might mass electrification impact national and regional electricity consumption and consumption patterns?
+- How might widespread electrification impact national and regional electricity demand and consumption patterns?

-- How would the U.S. electricity system need to transform to meet the growing demand from an electrified economy?
+- How would the U.S. electricity system need to transform to meet changes in demand from an electrified economy?

 - What role might demand-side flexibility play to support reliable operations of a clean electricity grid?

 - What are potential costs, benefits, and impacts of mass electrification?

 The Electrification Futures Study team has just published the first in a coming series of reports.
 Electrification Futures Study: End-Use Electric Technology Cost and Performance Projections through 2050 provides estimated cost and performance data for electric technologies considered in the study.
 The study applies a literature and expert opinion based approach in developing future projections of technology advancement to be used in the EFS scenario analysis.
 The data can also inform other researchers and analysts exploring electrification.